 Hypha Discovery is a UK-based biotechnology company that supports pharmaceutical and agrochemical companies by producing metabolites and new derivatives of drugs and pesticides in discovery and development.
 Hypha is an expert in the scalable synthesis of drug metabolites and oxidised derivatives of lead compounds, and possess a wealth of experience in the discovery, purification and structure elucidation of natural products.

 NEW PolyCYPs® biocatalysis kits

-Hypha’s PolyCYPs® kits provide a fast and easy way to access CYP-derived drug metabolites and derivatives formed by oxidation at aliphatic or aromatic moieties at susceptible positions.
+Hypha’s PolyCYPs® kits provide a fast and scalable way to access CYP-derived drug metabolites and derivatives formed by oxidation at aliphatic or aromatic moieties.
 Download a pdf of the PolyCYPs brochure.

 NEWS & EVENTS